Git FAC (Frequently Accessed Commands)

 If you've just merged in the upstream repo's latet changes to the major-version branch you are targeting, then it's simple:

-If you have not fetched the latest changes from upstream and merged them locally, you should do that first.
+If you have not received the latest changes from the upstream and merged them locally, you should refer to the first paragraph of the article (How can I create and keep the local develop branch fresh?).

 Is there a naming convention for feature branches?